Fashion and Textile Design BA (Hons)

 BA Hons Fashion and Textile Design

-If you’re ready to make your mark on the fashion world and unleash your creative ideas through doing what you love, this is the BA (Hons) Fashion and Textile design course for you.
+If you’re ready to make your mark on the fashion world and unleash your creative ideas, this is the Fashion and Textile Design degree course for you.

 95% Graduates in work or further study (DLHE, 2017)